-• If any student is in possession or uses a cell phone during the instructional day, the phone will be confiscated immediately.
+- If any student is in possession or uses a cell phone during the instructional day, the phone will be confiscated immediately.
 After being confiscated, an administrator will hold the phone until a parent/guardian can come to the school and pick it up.
-We are asking for our family community to help support this decision for the safety of all our students.
+We are asking for our family community to help support this decision for the safety of all our students. - Students are expected to turn in their cell phone each morning to be stored in a locked space and then distributed at the end of the day. - Families should contact the school main office during the day to communicate any relevant dismissal shifts of other issues.